 Sometimes increasing production throughput can be as simple as rearranging your production shop floor.
-In fact, when it comes to lowering production cycle times, few approaches are as powerful as using spaghetti diagrams.
+When it comes to lowering production cycle times, few approaches are as powerful as using spaghetti diagrams.

 You'll need your production employees to work alongside you for this project as their input is essential to success.